True North VIPTrue North VIP

 How much does a town car from JFK to Manhattan cost?

-Town car (executive sedan) rates from JFK to Manhattan typically range from $140 to $200 depending on vehicle class and service level.
+Executive sedan rates from JFK to Manhattan range from $140 to $200 depending on vehicle class.
 True North VIP charges a flat $170 for a sedan (Mercedes E-Class or BMW 5-Series), $200 for an executive SUV, and $250 for a Cadillac Escalade ESV.
-All-in pricing that includes tolls, congestion pricing, and airport fees is the standard among top-tier services.
-Budget town car services may quote lower base rates but add surcharges.
+These are all-in prices — tolls, congestion pricing, and airport fees included.
+Some legacy operators quote lower base rates of $120-$140 but tack on $20-$40 in surcharges at checkout.
+Always ask for the total price, not the base rate.

-Is a town car service better than Uber Black?
+Are town car drivers better than Uber drivers?

 Do town car services cover NJ, CT, and Westchester?

-Most established NYC town car services cover the tri-state area including New Jersey, Connecticut, Westchester, Long Island, and the Hamptons.
-Coverage varies by provider — some charge zone-based premiums for suburban routes.
-True North VIP covers the full tri-state area with tiered mileage-based pricing for non-airport routes, where per-mile rates decrease as distance increases, making longer suburban transfers more economical.
+Most established NYC town car services cover the full tri-state area: New Jersey, Connecticut, Westchester, Long Island, and the Hamptons.
+The original town car business was built on suburban commuters heading to Midtown and airport travelers in the outer boroughs.
+True North VIP covers the entire region with tiered mileage-based pricing — per-mile rates decrease as distance increases, making longer runs to Greenwich, Princeton, or Montauk more cost-effective per mile than short-hop city rides.

 Related Services